-Even better we've recently researched the best eco friendly backpack choices to make it easy to choose.
-Click on over for a a selection for school and day to day wear.
+Even better, we've recently researched the best eco-friendly backpack choices to make it easy to choose.
+Click on over for a selection of school and day-to-day wear.

 Lunch packs are one of the most important school supplies.
 An easy way to cut down waste is simply packing a lunch to school.
 If you have younger kids or you’re an older student, pack lunch from home.
 This has a significant effect on reducing your environmental footprint.
 When people buy takeaway food, these food items often come in unnecessary packaging.
 This can either be paper or plastic wraps that you’ll eventually throw away.

-When packing lunch boxes, pay attention to low waste practices.
+When packing eco-friendly lunch boxes, pay attention to low-waste practices.
 So, instead of disposable cutlery, choose reusable utensils that are stain-resistant.
 Also, instead of packing food and snacks in paper or plastic bags, use reusable lunch boxes.

 This SoYoung linen lunch box is a great addition to your child’s school supplies.
 It is functional, BPA-free, and machine washable.